 How your choices affect your loved ones.

 The beneficiary of your IRA, annuity, 401(k), or life insurance policy may be your spouse, your child, maybe another loved one, or perhaps even an institution.
-Naming a beneficiary helps to keep these assets out of probate when you pass away.
+Naming a beneficiary helps keep these assets out of probate when you pass away.

 Many people do not realize that beneficiary designations prioritize bequests made in a will or living trust.

 For example, if you long ago named a son or daughter who is now estranged from you as the beneficiary of your life insurance policy, he or she will receive the death benefit when you die, regardless of what your will states.

 You may have even chosen the “smartest financial mind” in your family as your beneficiary, thinking that they have the knowledge to carry out your financial wishes in the event of your death.
 But what if this person passes away before you do?
 What if you change your mind about how you want your assets distributed and cannot communicate your intentions in time?
 And what if they inherit tax problems as a result of receiving your assets?

 Virtually any inheritance carries a tax consequence.
 (Of course, through careful estate planning, you can try to defer or even eliminate that impact.)

 If you are naming your spouse as your beneficiary, the tax consequences are less thorny.
 Assets you inherit from your spouse aren’t subject to estate tax, as long as you are a U.S. citizen.
 For example, a spouse can roll assets inherited from a 401(k) plan into an IRA without incurring taxes on the wealth transfer.